Capillary fluctuations and energy dynamics for flow in porous media: RESULTS

-Fig. \ref{fig:experimental-fluctuation-histogram} shows the experimental pressure signal and time-averaged curves computed based two time intervals, $\Lambda=16$ seconds and $\Lambda=128$ seconds.
+Fig. \ref{fig:experimental-pressure} shows the experimental pressure signal and time-averaged curves computed based two time intervals, $\Lambda=16$ seconds and $\Lambda=128$ seconds.
+The associated fluctuation distributions are shown in Fig. \ref{fig:experimental-fluctuation-histogram}.
 Pressure fluctuations continue to be evident due to the larger events with $\Lambda=16$ sec.
 These fluctuations are mostly removed for $\Lambda=128$ sec, although the effect of larger events remains visually evident.
 Time average effectively removes the noise due to the fast pressure fluctuations from the pressure signal.
-The contributions of the pressure fluctuation terms is accounted for based on the fluctuation terms identified in Eq. \ref{eq:pressure-fluctuation-multiscale}.
 The distribution for the pressure fluctuation is shown in Fig. \ref{fig:experimental-fluctuation-histogram}.
 Since the pressure fluctuation is defined based on the difference between the instantaneous and average pressure values, the amplitude is sensitive to the averaging interval.
-Fig. \ref{fig:experimental-fluctuation-histogram} (a) shows the distribution for $\Lambda = 16$ seconds.
-The distribution for $\Lambda = 128$ seconds. is shown in Fig. \ref{fig:experimental-fluctuation-histogram} (b).
-According to the central limit theorem, the distribution should be well-approximated by the Gaussian distribution provided $\Lambda$ is large enough to include a sufficiently large number of pore-scale events.
-Assumption also requires that the average pressure $\overline{p}_i$ be stationary; if the average pressure pressure value is drifting in time, then skew may be introduced in the pressure fluctuation distribution.
+Fig. \ref{fig:experimental-fluctuation-histogram}(a) shows the distribution for $\Lambda = 16$ seconds.
+The distribution for $\Lambda = 128$ seconds is shown in Fig. \ref{fig:experimental-fluctuation-histogram}(b).
+According to the central limit theorem, the distribution should be well-approximated by the Gaussian distribution provided that $\Lambda$ is large enough to include a sufficiently large number of pore-scale events.
+Standard assumptions also require that the average pressure $\overline{p}_i$ be stationary; if the average pressure pressure value is drifting in time, then skew may be introduced in the pressure fluctuation distribution.
 This is an effective condition for the REV of the system.
 As the system grows larger, the rate of change to the fluid volume fraction $\partial \overline{\phi}_w / \partial t$ will be slower, since it takes a longer time for flow to fill the larger system.
 However, the timescale for pore-scale events will be the same.
 The average pressure signal will tend to be more stationary for larger systems considered over longer time intervals.
 For a fixed system size, a larger $\Lambda$ will smooth the pressure signal and reduce the amplitude of the pressure fluctuations, as shown in Fig. \ref{fig:experimental-fluctuation}.
 However, a larger value of $\Lambda$ will mean the distribution is less stationary, since the average pressure can drift more over a a longer time interval.
 For example, it is clear from Fig. \ref{fig:experimental-pressure} that the average pressure difference is changing at the timescale for $\Lambda=128$.